Sotera/Datawake/quickstart.md

 # Introduction <a id="introduction"></a>
 Datawake consists of a [Node.js](https://nodejs.org/en/) Express application, a [Firefox](https://www.mozilla.org/en-US/firefox/new/) plugin, and a [mongoDB](https://www.mongodb.org/) database.
 Additionally, it utilizes a StanfordNER extractor and [Page Rancor](https://github.com/Sotera/PageRancor).

-_These instruction will assume that you have Docker running and that you are installing on a *nix based system._
+_These instructions will assume that you have Docker running and that you are installing on a *nix based system._

 # Local Docker-based Installation <a id="installation"></a>
 Open a terminal